OpenBEL/openbel-api/README.md

 - [Java 8][Java 8]
 - [JRuby][JRuby], 1.7.x or 9.x series (9.0.x.0 is recommended)
-  - Follow [JRuby Getting Started][JRuby Getting Started] for installation instructions.
+  - See "Installation" below for configuring JRuby and isolating the openbel-api application.
 - [MongoDB][MongoDB], version 3.0 or greater
   - Follow [MongoDB download][MongoDB download] page for download and installation instructions.
 - [SQLite][SQLite], version 3.8.0 or greater